lemonviv/LambdaML/README.md

   * Abstract class Communication - Implemented in SyncAllReduce, AsyncAllReduce, SyncScatterReduce, AsyncScatterReduce
     * Abstract class Storage - Implemented in S3, Redis, Memcached
       * Other AWS primitives that might be helpful (for example some code from `data_loader`)

+### Goals
+- It should be easy for anyone to add new implementations for each of the abstraction layers (Algorithm, Storage or Communication).
+For example, it would be ideal if you could add other cloud providers into any of the layers.
+- For researchers: It should be possible to specify all of the parameters that might be interesting to other researchers (e.g. number of AWS Lambda instances, learning rate, convergence error range etc.)
+- For other users: If you just want to get the best performance for your use case, it should not be many lines of code to use the library.
+- At the end of the project, we should be able to run all of the experiments in the paper using the library APIs.